Easy, classic, homemade lemon biscotti flavoured with almonds, lemon zest and a smattering of lemon juice. Topped off with a tangy lemon glaze.

 Ingredients

-Please refer to the recipe card for details.
+Here are notes on the ingredients used, please refer to the recipe card for full quantities.

-Salt is a crucial ingredient to all baked goods.
+Salt is a crucial ingredient in all baked goods.
 I use table salt in all my recipes.
-One teaspoon of table salt equals 1.5 teaspoons of Morton Kosher Salt equals 2 teaspoons of Diamond Crystal
+One teaspoon of table salt equals 1.5 teaspoons of Morton Kosher Salt equals 2 teaspoons of Diamond Crystal.

 Note - All ingredients must be at room temperature before baking.
 This can take up to an hour for refrigerated ingredients.